DiamondJack/CCPC2018QHD/day1/k-ary/statement/en.md

 Little Chimaki prepare a problem for you today!

-She generates all $k$-ary trees that contains exactly $n$ nodes.
+She generates all $k$-ary trees that contain exactly $n$ nodes.
 A $k$-ary tree is a rooted tree in which each node has no more than $k$ children.
-Binary tree is the special case where $k=2$.
+Binary trees are a special case where $k=2$.

-After that, she randomly pick one of them, let us denote it by $T$, then she calculate the size of each subtree on $T$, and sum them up.
-Formally, she calculate the following formula for $T$:
+After that, she randomly picks one of them, let us denote it by $T$, then she calculates the size of each subtree on $T$, and sum them up.
+Formally, she calculates the following formula for $T$:
 $$
 S_T=\sum_{u\in T}size_u
 $$